JohnAskew/pylope/README.md

 </ul>

 ## To search all the files in one directory:
 This option is when you have 1 or more log files within the same directory.
-Choose the "Open Directory to search" button and you will be guided to select your directory
+Choose the "Open Directory to search" button and you will be guided to select your directory.
+PYLope will search all available log files within that directory and present a report of the findings.

 ## To search a tar.gz file:
 This option is when you have directories containing more tar.gz files, you can pick a particular tar.gz file and PYLope will open it and search the contents.
 Choose the "Open & Extract tar.gz to search" button.
 It will unzip and untar the file into a new directory and then search that directory for the search string.